markmcavoy/BtbTweet/README.md

 # BtbTweet - Free Twitter Module

-DNN (DotNetNuke) module to display tweets from Twitter on your site.
+A DNN (DotNetNuke) module to display tweets from Twitter on your site.
 Simple and lightweight.
 Customise the layout using the built in templates or create your own.

+V4.0.0 now contains support for media images used in the Tweet results.

 ## Simple Setup